Sherry wines - Vinos de Jerez - Manzanilla, Oloroso, Pedro Ximenez, Fino, Palo Cortado, Amontillado

 It is not surprising that so many websites use the same picture.
 It was made by a Russian photographer who travels the world taking pictures.
 He sells them through multiple stock image libraries like Shutterstock or Dreamtime.
 A few euros will get you a license – you can even get it for free if you sign up to certain websites.
 If you look at the description of the picture, it says Sherry barrels in Jerez bodega, Spain (update: now corrected on most websites).
 An editor with little knowledge about sherry will easily end up here and think it’s the perfect image for an article about sherry.

-Clues that these photos are not taking the sherry region
+Clues that these photos are not taken in the sherry region

-However with a bit of sherry knowledge, you’ll notice a couple of weird elements in this image, things that don’t really match the classic idea of a sherry bodega.
+With a bit of sherry knowledge, I think you should notice a couple of weird elements in this image.
+Things that don’t really match the classic idea of a sherry bodega.
 The low ceiling and abundance of raw concrete seem out of place in a sherry bodega.
 The barrels do mention flor which may trick you into thinking they are Manzanilla or Fino barrels, but it doesn’t refer to yeast development in this case (explanation below).
+The size of the barrels are probably not the usual ‘sherry butts’ either, but I admit it takes a trained eye to notice this.

-At the same time they also mention things that are totally unrelated to sherry, like White and Dry White, or RSV (Reserve), or Seco.
+At the same time the barrels mention things that are totally unrelated to sherry, like White and Dry White, or RSV (Reserve), or Seco.
 There are no White Sherries, and while there are dry sherries, bodegas don’t put this on a barrel.
-Instead they would use the traditional barrel marks like the palmas, the cut stick of a Palo Cortado, the A for Amontillado… all of which indicate the type of sherry.
+Instead they would use the traditional barrel marks like the palmas, the cut stick of a Palo Cortado, the A for Amontillado… all of which indicate the type of sherry, from which the dry or sweet character can be deducted.
 Last but not least, there’s a huge wooden vat in the background.
-This is not common in Jerez but often found in Porto for instance.
+This is quite uncommon in Jerez but often found in Porto for instance.

 To me it is clear that these barrels don’t contain sherry wine.